Lastaapps/menza/README.md

 I don't accept any code contributions till I have this project accepted as term paper hopefully in May 2022.
 So if you are interested, please wait a bit.

+#### Official API

+If you want to use the official API, see doc: https://agata.suz.cvut.cz/jidelnicky/soap4/api/client-popis.html To get support, try contacting Agata IT department: https://agata.suz.cvut.cz/jidelnicky/kontakty.php#section14 (I haven't used the API because I hadn't known about it)

 ## License